-- The service name is "EXTPROC\CONNECTION\DATA".
+- The service name must be "EXTPROC\CONNECTION\DATA".
 (Note that the domain name can be set to any value appropriate for your network.) - The ADDRESS\LIST contains an ADDRESS entry setting "(PROTOCOL = IPC)".

 Make a note of the KEY value (in this example, it is "EXTPROCO").
+All KEY values defined by different services within the listener must be unique.
 Also make a note of the SID value (in his example, it is "PLSExtProc").
 These values must match the KEY and SID\NAME value, respectively, in the corresponding entry in the listener.ora file.